 Bananas are produced in 135 countries and overseas territories across the tropics and subtropics, according to the statistics compiled by the UN Food and Agriculture Organization (FAO).1 Most bananas are consumed in the country where they are produced (exports represent less than 16 per cent of global production).

-The FAO Statistics Division publishes the data received from countries or applies an imputation methodology2 when countries do not send data.
+The FAO Statistics Division (FAOSTAT) publishes the data received from countries or applies an imputation methodology2 when countries do not send data.
 In 2018, this was the case for about two-thirds of the banana-producing countries.
 FAOSTAT also splits production into two crop items: bananas and plantains.

-Every two years, FruiTrop publishes statistics curated by Cirad scientist, Thierry Lescot, who uses as a starting point the FAO data which he re-examine in the light of other evidence, such as reports, national statistics and expert knowledge.
+The production data published in FruiTrop are curated by Cirad scientist, Thierry Lescot, who uses as a starting point the FAO data which he re-examines in the light of other evidence, such as reports, national statistics and expert knowledge.
 He breaks down production into four categories: Cavendish cultivars, other dessert bananas, Plantain cultivars, and other cooking bananas.

 Production is measured in tonnes (metric tons).
 One tonne is equal to 1,000 kilograms or 2,205 pounds.

 FAOSTAT estimates that in 2018 a total of 155.2 million tonnes of bananas were produced: 115.7 million tonnes under their bananas crop item (75%) and 39.5 million tonnes under their plantains crop item (25%).1 However, it's not uncommon to see the 115.7 million tonnes figure erroneously being cited as representing the global production of bananas.4